wandersonca/HPC-Password-Cracker/README.md

 ``OMP_NUM_THREADS=4 ./bin/omp-cracker -bluns -p $(echo -n 'test' | sha256sum) -v``

 ## Parallel Implementation - CUDA
-Note: Only available for Brute Force attack.
+> Experemental: Only available for Brute Force attack.
+Also, in its current state, this solution is unoptimized and is not much faster than the serial version.

 ### How to compile:
 Run make: ``make cuda``